QGEP/docs/en/features-guide/index.rst

 **Network objects**

-Creation, information and management of network elements according tot he VSA-DSS model:
+Creation, information and management of network elements according to the VSA-DSS model:

 * Wastewater structures
 * Special structures